Global Toronto 201 - NOW Magazine

-Produced by Small World Music, the Global Toronto music showcase and conference is a platform for re-imagining and building a sustainable, equitable, and accessible music sector.
-GT focuses on creating and strengthening relationships across the ecosystem, with equity-seeking communities at its core.
-GT21 runs online June 14-18, 2021 with activities kicking off in the spring, and all under the guiding theme of Now What: Making Space, Enacting Change.
-GT21 is also a platform to showcase our city, which has, for millennia, been a site of coming-together.
+Small World Music presents a music showcase and conference as a platform for re-imagining and building a sustainable, equitable, and accessible music sector.
+With the guiding theme of Now What: Making Space, Enacting Change.
+Performers include AfrintoniX, The Commotions, Moneka Aribic Jazz, Pantayo, Turkwax and others.
+June 14-18.
+Pwyc, with a suggested donation of $75. http://www.globaltoronto.org

 Small World Music is a registered charity.
 Canadian Participants wishing to donate and receive a tax receipt can do so as part of the registration process.